Nebra sky disc: Origin of the metals

 According to an initial analysis of trace elements by x-ray fluorescence by E. Pernicka, then at the University of Freiberg, the copper originated at Bischofshofen in Austria, whilst the gold was thought to be from the Carpathian Mountains.
-A more recent analysis found that the gold used in the first development phase (see below) was from the River Carnon in Cornwall, United Kingdom.
+A more recent analysis found that the gold used in the first development phase (see below) was from the River Carnon in southern Cornwall in England.
 The tin present in the bronze was also of Cornish origin.

 History

 As preserved, the disc was developed in four stages: